DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 is blocked.
-The nature of such Internet censorship and the controversies surrounding the regulations are also somehow related with the nationalist political culture that becomes crystalized in the Turkish-speaking male audience’s interaction with female performers.
+The nature of such Internet censorship and the controversies surrounding the regulations are also somehow related with the nationalist political culture that becomes crystalized in the Turkish-speaking male audience's interaction with female performers.

-The sites that are banned by the Turkish Telecommunication and Transmission Authority include some of the highly popular social media sites such as YouTube, because of a particular statement in Turkish criminal law that prohibits “insulting Turkishness.”
+The sites that are banned by the Turkish Telecommunication and Transmission Authority include some of the highly popular social media sites such as YouTube, because of a particular statement in Turkish criminal law that prohibits 'insulting Turkishness'.
 The vagueness of the legal term, the extra-judiciary power of the censorship authority, and the technicalities of the IP filtering system (which does not only censor the particular prohibited content on the sites, but blocks access